Scene video class#

 Returns:

-A DataFrame containing AprilTag detections, with columns: - ‘timestamp [ns]’: The timestamp of the frame in nanoseconds, as an index - ‘frame_idx’: The frame number - ‘tag_id’: The ID of the detected AprilTag - ‘corners’: A 4x2 array of the tag corner coordinates - ‘center’: A 1x2 array with the tag center coordinates
+A DataFrame containing AprilTag detections, with columns: - ‘timestamp [ns]’ (index): The timestamp of the frame - ‘processed_frame_idx’: The count of processed frames (0-based) - ‘frame_idx’: The actual frame index in the video - ‘tag_id’: The ID of the detected AprilTag - ‘corners’: (4,2) array of tag corner coordinates - ‘center’: (1,2) array for the tag center

 Return type: